 Contact Person: Tracy Alexander, 682-2544, firstname.lastname@example.org

 Student volunteers may serve in positions in front-of-house, the building of a show, and backstage crew positions (wear cool, comfortable clothing and closed toe shoes - no flip flops or sandals).
 Summer Mummers also has openings from Mid-June through Labor Day weekend.
 Hours resulting from being cast in a show or acting in any performance will not be counted toward the Legacy scholarship.
-Student volunteers can expet to become education citizems regarding the arts and their community and hopefully return to theater in the future as interested patrons and/or involved board members.
+Student volunteers can expect to become educated citizens regarding the arts and their community.

 Approved to sign off on hours: Tracy Alexander, Edward Taylor, Michael Waid, Steven House, Laura Abbott, Tim Jebsen.

 Midland County Public Library